-Item 3: Quantitative analysis of the economic impact of the directed Pacific halibut fishery Item 3.a: Methodology - a model of the economy COMPLETED See details in IPHC-2021-ECON-03 Item 3.b : Methodology - inclusion of the commercial sector in the SAM COMPLETED (1) See the update herein and the Economic Research section of the IPHC website (to be updated ahead of the IM097) Item 3.c: Methodology - inclusion of the recreational sector in the SAM COMPLETED (1) See the update herein and the Economic Research section of the IPHC website (to be updated ahead of the IM097) Item 3.d: Methodology - economic value of the subsistence use IN PROGRESS (2) Subject of collaboration with NOAA Alaska Fisheries Science Center (Fish, Food, and Fun: Exploring the Nexus of Subsistence, Personal Use, and Recreational Fisheries (SPURFs) in Alaska) Item 4: Account of the geography of the economic impact of the Pacific halibut sectors Item 4.a : Visualization of region-specific economic impacts COMPLETED (1) See online economic impact visualization tool (to be updated ahead of the IM097) Item 5: Analysis of the community impacts of the Pacific halibut fishery throughout its range, including all user groups Item 5.a: Community impacts assessment of the Pacific halibut fishery COMPLETED (1) See the update herein See economic impact visualization tool (Community impacts in AK tab) Further improvement of spatial granularity of the estimates is proposed in the IPHC's 5-year program of integrated research and monitoring (2022-26) Item 6: Summary of the methodology and results of the IPHC study in comparison to other economic data and reports for the Pacific halibut resource, other regional fisheries, and comparable seafood industry sectors Item 6.a: Putting results into perspective IN PROGRESS To be included in the final report concluding this stage of the study
+Item 3: Quantitative analysis of the economic impact of the directed Pacific halibut fishery Item 3.a: Methodology - a model of the economy COMPLETED See details in project report (IPHC-2022-AM098-INF04) Item 3.b : Methodology - inclusion of the commercial sector in the SAM COMPLETED (1) See project report ( IPHC-2022-AM098-INF04 ) and Economic Research section of the IPHC website Item 3.c : Methodology - inclusion of the recreational sector in the SAM COMPLETED (1) See project report ( IPHC-2022-AM098-INF04 ) and Economic Research section of the IPHC website Item 3.d : Methodology - economic value of the subsistence use IN PROGRESS Subject of collaboration with NOAA Alaska Fisheries Science Center (Fish, Food, and Fun: Exploring the Nexus of Subsistence, Personal Use, and Recreational Fisheries (SPURFs) in Alaska) Item 4: Account of the geography of the economic impact of the Pacific halibut sectors Item 4.a : Visualization of region-specific economic impacts COMPLETED (1) See online economic impact visualization tool Item 5: Analysis of the community impacts of the Pacific halibut fishery throughout its range, including all user groups Item 5.a : Community impacts assessment of the Pacific halibut fishery COMPLETED (1) See project report (IPHC-2022-AM098-INF04) See economic impact visualization tool (Community impacts in AK tab) Further improvement of spatial granularity of the estimates is proposed in the IPHC's 5-year program of integrated research and monitoring (2022-26) Item 6: Summary of the methodology and results of the IPHC study in comparison to other economic data and reports for the Pacific halibut resource, other regional fisheries, and comparable seafood industry sectors Item 6.a: Putting results into perspective COMPLETED (1) See project report (IPHC-2022-AM098-INF04)

-All items marked as COMPLETED are subject to updates based on the direction of the project and the evolution of the situation in the Pacific halibut fisheries.
-(1)Subject to changes based on the data collected through the IPHC Economic survey
+\ All items marked as COMPLETED are subject to updates based on the direction of the project and the evolution of the situation in the Pacific halibut fisheries.
+(1)Subject to changes based on the data collected through the IPHC economic survey and publication or revision of relevant secondary data.